GaloisInc/cardano-network-service-assurance/TODO/TaskList.md

 # Task List #
 ## Goals for Fall 2023 ##

-  * [ ] Add new CNSA analysis for *progress of syncing, e.g. fetched
-        bytes over time and bandwidth as a function of time* (suggested by Marcin S on 2023-09-11).
+  * [x] Add new CNSA analysis for *progress of syncing, e.g. fetched bytes over time and throughput as a function of time* (suggested by Marcin S on 2023-09-11).

   * [x] Update the documentation (particularly capturing Sam's journey